Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The City Council is a part-time legislative body responsible for the legislative function of the city: reviewing and adopting policies responsive to the community.
 All of the council members serve at large, which means that each member represents the entire city.

 Reach out to Brookings City Council Members by contacting them via phone or email.
-If you are referencing a specific agenda item, please note if you would like your comment to be made public record and include which item on the agenda the comment is in reference to.
+If you are referencing a specific City Council Meeting agenda item, please note if you would like your comment to be made public record and include which item on the agenda the comment is in reference to.

 Brookings City and County Government Center520 3rd StreetChambers, Room 310 (3rd floor)Brookings, SD 57006